cwdyang/wotyadoing/Presentation/Sentricare_Pres_Notes.md

 **Narrator - Part 3: Sentricare Screen**

 Sentricare Operators are able to monitor and see alerts from the cloud portal.
-The operator see's that Nanna is in trouble and can alert emergency services giving precise location information.
+The operator sees that Nanna is in trouble and can alert emergency services giving precise location information.

 *Demo - Screens*